 Breaking Down Flip-In Poison Pill

 The Flip-In strategy is the provision mentioned in the company’s bylaws.
-So whenever a shareholder acquires a certain number of shares generally 20-50% then the Flip-In poison pill is triggered into action.
-If we consider a shareholder’s point of view a Flip-In helps in making quick money because the new shares are purchased at a discount.
-For the shareholders, this difference between the market price of the share and its discounted purchase price is considered to be the profit.
+If we consider a shareholder’s point of view, a Flip-In helps make quick money because the new shares are purchased at a discount.
+For the shareholders, this difference between the market price of the share and its discounted purchase price is considered the profit.
+So whenever a shareholder acquires a certain number of shares, generally 20-50%, then the Flip-In poison pill is triggered into action.

-- Many experts give the logic that when the board of a company implements the Flip-In strategy then it lessens the number of potential offers which help in the protection of their own positions because in case the other company takes over then the position of the board is in an unstable condition.
+- Many experts give the logic that when the board of a company implements the Flip-In strategy, it lessens the number of potential offers, which help protect their positions in case the other company takes over.
+The position of the board is in an unstable condition.

-- The provision for Flip-In poison pill can be found in the company’s bylaw or charter which says that they can use it as a takeover defense.
+- The provision for a Flip-In poison pill can be found in its bylaw or charter, which says that they can use it as a takeover defense.

-- Companies who want to fight this strategy can opt for dissolving this in court by giving the deep discount but there is uncertainty about the chance of success.
+- Companies who want to fight this strategy can opt for dissolving this in court by giving a deep discount, but there is uncertainty about the chance of success.

-- When the potential acquirer starts a poison pill by gathering more than the threshold level of shares then it risks the discriminatory dilution in the target company.
+- When the potential acquirer starts a poison pill by gathering more than the threshold level of shares, it risks discriminatory dilution in the target company.

 - This threshold develops a ceiling on the amount of stock any shareholder can gather before being required to start a proxy contest.

-- In the year of 2004 when PeopleSoft was employed the model against Oracle’s multi-billion takeover bid then Flip-In poison pill was immediately put into action.
+- In 2004, when PeopleSoft employed the model against Oracle’s multi-billion takeover bid, the Flip-In poison pill was immediately implemented.

-- The Flip-In poison pill is the strategy which the target company uses for making it difficult for the acquirer company to gain control over the company.
-This strategy is mentioned as a provision in the takeover candidate’s bylaws that allows the existing shareholders of the target company excluding the acquirer the rights to purchase additional shares of the targeted company but at a discounted price.
+- The Flip-In poison pill is the strategy that the target company uses to make it difficult for the acquirer company to gain control.
+This strategy is mentioned as a provision in the takeover candidate’s bylaws that allows the existing shareholders of the target company, excluding the acquirer, the right to purchase additional shares of the targeted company but at a discounted price.

-- Flip-in poison pill strategy is purely a defense tactic which dilutes the share price of the targeted company and also the percentage of ownership the acquirer may already have.
+- The Flip-in poison pill strategy is purely a defense tactic that dilutes the share price of the targeted company and the percentage of ownership the acquirer may already have.

-- The Flip-Over poison pill gives an encouragement to the existing shareholders of the targeted company to purchase shares of the acquiring company so as to dilute its share price.
-In contrast to the Flip-In provision which dilutes the buyer’s interest in the target company, the flip-over provision creates a dilution in the interest of the buyer’s shareholders in the buyer itself.
+- The Flip-Over poison pill encourages the existing shareholders of the targeted company to purchase shares of the acquiring company to dilute its share price.
+In contrast to the Flip-In provision, which dilutes the buyer’s interest in the target company, the flip-over provision creates a dilution in the interest of the buyer’s shareholders in the buyer itself.

 The Flip-In poison pill provision deters the buyer from crossing the ownership threshold that eventually triggers the rights plan by confronting it with the prospect of substantial dilution.
-Every holder except the buyer is allowed to purchase the new shares at a 50% discount to the current market and the buyer’s ownership interest gets diluted if the flip-in strategy of the rights plan is implemented.
-The actual amount of dilution is dependent on the exercise price of the rights but it is quite substantial enough to make triggering the rights economically unviable.
+Every holder except the buyer can purchase the new shares at a 50% discount to the current market.
+The buyer’s ownership interest gets diluted if the flip-in strategy of the rights plan is implemented.
+The actual amount of dilution depends on the exercise price of the rights, but it is substantial enough to make triggering the rights economically unviable.

-This has been a guide to Flip-in Poison Pill Strategy.
-Here we discuss the meaning of Flip-in along with practical examples.
-Here we also discuss the differences between flip-in poison pill and flip-over poison pill.
+This article has been a guide to Flip-in Poison Pill Strategy.
+Here we discuss Flip-in’s meaning, practical examples, and its differences from the flip-over poison pill.
 You may also learn more about M&A from the following articles –